“Pain that is felt in your lower belly

 In Chronic Pelvic Pain In Women: Symptoms & Causes – Symptoms: When To See A Doctor the Mayo Clinic explain:

-“In general, see your doctor or other health care professional if the pain disrupts your daily life or if your symptoms seem to get worse”.12
+“In general, see your healthcare professional if the pain disrupts your daily life or if your symptoms seem to get worse”.12

 In Pelvic Pain: Know the Different Causes and When To Seek Help – Key Advice for Persistent Pelvic Pain the JH elaborate on: